molevolworkshop/molevolworkshop.github.io/faculty/knowles/knowles.md

 {% endcomment %}

 ### Demo and Tutorials
-No in class demos, but if your are interested in spatial coalescent simulations and iDDC modeling check out: https://becheler.github.io/quetzal-CRUMBS/index.html and https://becheler.github.io/who-am-i/
+No demos in class, but if your are interested in spatial coalescent simulations and iDDC modeling check out: https://becheler.github.io/quetzal-CRUMBS/index.html and https://becheler.github.io/who-am-i/